 These instances cast a dark shadow over our industry as many site owners seek “cheap” SEO solutions.
 It’s painful to hear how so many companies ultimately have to close their doors or lay off employees entirely due to bad SEO decisions.

 – Is consulting an intermediate career step on the way to something else?
 Or do you see yourself spending the next 5-10 years at least continuing to build Vitopian?

-I have been around computers and IT projects throughout my life but SEO is the first career which I truly feel passionate about.
+I have been around computers and IT projects throughout my life but SEO is the first career that I truly feel passionate about.
 I think everyone has dreamed from time to time about inventing a great product or service.
 Through SEO, I have the opportunity to work with many business owners who have generated exceptional business models.
 I get the chance to help them live their dreams which is very rewarding.